 Stem cells are present in all the tissues of our body.
 Adult stem cells are not programed to develop new tissue, unless activated by an acellular device, such as ACell Matristem.
 When activated, stem cells recruit other cell types to the area and tissue regeneration begins.

-The process of an ACell + PRP procedure comeces with acquiring a blood sample from the patient.
+The process of an ACell + PRP procedure commences with acquiring a blood sample from the patient.
 Then topical anesthetic is applied to the scalp.
 The injections are administered once the patient is completely numb.

 ACell+PRP Hair Loss Treatment Results

 In conjunction with the typical hair growth cycle, results begin to develop about 4 to 8 months after the procedure.
 Hair will feel and appear thicker and more dense depending upon the area treated.
 Results in the hair line are typically being more noticeable to patients.

 Follow up visits are an important part of the Comprehensive Plan to protect and renew hair with ACell + PRP.
 Results will be assessed every four months post-procedure.
-Progress will be tracked annually to determine when a follow on procedure may be advised to keep hair growth thriving.
+Progress will be tracked annually to determine when a follow up procedure may be advised to keep hair growth thriving.
 Positive effects last for months or even years after the procedure, before needing an update or booster injection series.